chhotii-alex/prospective-randomizer/README.md

 ## A new direction

 Ideally, to avoid confounding factors, one would have identical subjects in each experimental group.
-In some experiemnts this is nearly possible, by ordering a flat-pack of six-week-old male inbreed Wistar lab rats from the same supplier, all kept in the same type of enclosure and fed the same type of chow their entire lives.
+In some experiments this is nearly possible, by ordering a flat-pack of six-week-old male inbreed Wistar lab rats from the same supplier, all kept in the same type of enclosure and fed the same type of chow their entire lives.